go-aah/docs/views.md

 ## Adding User-Defined View Engine into aah

-Currently aah framework supports Go and Pug view engine.
+Currently aah supports Go and Pug view engine.
 Don't feel bad, you can added your favorite view engine into aah.

 #### Create your own view engine using interface `view.Enginer`